Pakistan's Khan to trumpet Islamic credentials as home fires burn

 And even if Khan does lose the vote, there will likely be a series of challenges both inside and outside the assembly.

-Most of that will be lost on today's OIC gathering, which is largely a talking shop that will pass a series of political resolutions.
+Most of that will be lost on Tuesday's OIC gathering, which is largely a talking shop that will pass a series of political resolutions.

 Key among them is channelling aid to Afghanistan, although any formal recognition of the country's new Taliban government remains unlikely.